GNTC uses the COMPASS test for admission and placement.

 - A completed application for admission must be turned in.

-(This is payable at Administrative Services on the Floyd, Gordon and Polk campuses and at the reception desk on the Walker Campus.)
+(This is payable at Administrative Services on the Floyd, Gordon and Polk campuses and at the reception desk on the Walker and Whitfield Murray Campuses.)

 - You must show a picture ID (driver’s license, learner’s permit, official state ID, military ID, or passport.)